Changissnz/seqbuild/face/sample_script/commlang_guide.md

 are, in their primary representation, are maps of (factor,frequency)
 differences.
 These maps are reduced to single floats.
 Mean and variance
 are finally calculated for these floats.
 The output from this test is a
 4 x 2 matrix of the values described.
+Similar to `qualtest`, the secondary
+use case of `chaintest` is a comparative test between two generators, such
+that the output is the difference between their associated 4 x 2 matrices.

 -----------------------------------------------------------------